Consumed by new marketing strategies, all products and services have been replaced.

 And so many things are outside the scope of either products or services.
 For example: what if you donate to a non-profit?
 What about that last iPhone app, or a new piece of software – what is it exactly, product or service?

 What we want, what we pay for and what we get can all be summed up in one way: experiences.

 Today’s customer (whether a corporation or a person, and by the way they are NOT the same) wants an experience.
 Perhaps an experience that is fantastic (like visiting the most beautiful place on the planet, Hawai’i) or excruciating (transitioning to SAP CRM, because your CFO chose the low-bidder on the job).

 Even a traditional product purchase, like buying a new car, requires a series of events that create an experience that circumvents the “product” (whatever the hell that is, anyway).
-For example, when you buy a car, unless you have $28,433.00 cash, you are going to need financing.
+For example, when you buy a car, unless you have $58,433.00 cash (that’s a nice car!), you are going to need financing.
 Maybe you will lease the vehicle.
 Maybe you will talk to the finance manager, or the sales manager, about your options.
 You go through a series of events and choices; this is all part of the experience of ownership.
 The most traditional “product” in America (the automobile) gives you an experience.
 The experience of the purchase, the experience of the service, and the experience of the brand.
 How does your car make you feel about yourself?
 Are you comfortable, and do you feel powerful behind the wheel?
 Those feelings are as real as the tires and the spark plugs – a very real experience, indeed.